The Singles Network Ministries

 14. Singles Sunday School is almost gone.

-So, you might be saying, gosh, Kris is there anything good that has happened in the last 20 years?
+So, you might be saying, " Gosh, Kris, is there anything good that has happened in the last 20 years?
 Yes, there is, and I will be focusing on that for next month.

 What Good Have You Seen in Singles Ministry in the Last Twenty Years?